Written on Thursday, Mar 14, 2019

 Do Soft Drinks Harm Your Dental Health?

 Your Dental Health is important.
 When was the last time you were outdoors, feeling tired and you decided to drink pure water to alleviate the feeling?
 Most people prefer soft drinks in situations like this.
 The alluring taste that soft drinks leave in your mouth is hard to resist.
 Though having soft drinks once in a while may not hurt you, having them on a daily basis can definitely harm you.

 The Face Of Soft Drinks That You Don’t See

 Most soft drinks contain phosphoric acid and citric acid.
-They wear away the enamel of the teeth to great extents.
+Also, they wear away the enamel of the teeth to great extents.
 Most soft drinks comprise of chemicals like high fructose corn syrup, aspartame, artificial flavors containing traces of MSG and caffeine stimulates.
 All these chemicals are capable of inflicting considerable damage on the teeth and enamel.

 For all your dental issues, visit a dentist in Cary today to get yourself checked for healthier and white teeth.
 Before you crack open a soda think about your dental health.